Kessyblaise1/time-tracking-dashboard-main/README-template.md

 ### The challenge

-Users should be able to:
+Users will be able to:

 - View the optimal layout for the site depending on their device's screen size
 - See hover states for all interactive elements on the page